seankross/bookdown-start/docs/02-Submission-Instructions.md

 Forecast netCDF or csv files should have the following columns (csv) or variables (netcdf) that correspond to the columns.

 There are two key options for the format.
 First, the file can be either in a csv or a netcdf format.
 Second the file can represent uncertainty using an ensemble column or a statistic column.
-The ensemble column uses an interger to individual each ensemble member or MCMC member that represent forecast uncertainty.
+The ensemble column uses an integer to individual each ensemble member or MCMC member that represent forecast uncertainty.
 The statistic column uses the words `mean` or `sd` to describe which statistic is represented in the forecasted target column.

 **Note for submissions with a `statistic` column option:**  Teams that are NOT using ensemble-based forecast methods should replace the ensemble column with a statistic column.
 Multiple statistics can be reported using a long format in a csv or adding a statistic dimension in netCDF.
 The required options for this column are `mean` and `sd` (standard deviation).
 You can also include `Conf_interv_02.5`, `Conf_interv_97.5`, `Pred_interval_02.5`, and `Pred_interval_97.5` to describe uncertainty but these are optional.
 The numbers in the last four options indicate equal-tail quantiles for a 95% interval estimate and `Conf_`=confidence and `Pred_`=predictive.
 If statistics are reported we will make a Gaussian assumption when calculating error scores.
 The Continuous Ranked Probability Score is based on the predictive distribution so reported `sd` should be for the predictive distribution.